MaastrichtU-CDS/bayesianEnsemble/readme.md

 n-party scalar-product: https://github.com/MaastrichtU-CDS/n-scalar-product-protocol
 VertiBayes: https://github.com/MaastrichtU-CDS/vertibayes

-## Preprint:
+## Scientific article:

-A preprint is currently being prepared.
+A scientific article has been presented at the FLTA 2023 conference in Tartu.
+The proceedings are currently being prepared for publication on IEEE.

 #### Privacy
 The privacy concerns are similar to VertiBayes this means the following: